mszegedy/plea/story/ch-1.md

 "No, no, you're no trouble at all!
 Alexey, your mother is here to see you.
 Shall I let her in?"

 His heart overrode the veto and put all its power into supplying his brain with the oxygen necessary to process the implications of this.
 He came up blank.
-He hadn't seen his mother in… three years?
-And they had left on some of the worst possible terms.
+He hadn't seen his mother in… the quantity of time did not immediately spring to his mind.
+They had left on some of the worst possible terms.
 She had little means of finding out that he was here, and more to the point, she had _no_ means of _caring_ that he was here.
 As far as he knew, he was effectively disowned.

 On account of turning out to be a guy.
 His bad.